mlombera94/mlombera94.github.io/_posts/2020-1-25-SQL_node_js.md

 });
 ```

-Next, let's comment out the following code from the initial set up connecting Node.js to MySQL as it is no longer necessary.
+Next, let's comment out the following code from the initial set up as it is no longer necessary.
 ```javascript
 //conn.connect(function(err) {
 //  if (err) throw err;